COVID-19: German states demand April lockdown extension | DW | 21.03.2021

-Several German states are seeking to extend COVID-19 restrictions into April as the country battles a third wave of the coronavirus, according to a draft plan obtained by news agencies on Sunday.
+Several states are seeking to extend COVID-19 restrictions into April as Germany battles a third wave of the coronavirus, according to a draft plan obtained by news agencies on Sunday.

-The draft document, seen by DPA and AFP news agencies, cited the high infection rate which it said was being "accelerated by COVID-19 variants."
+The draft document, seen by the DPA and AFP news agencies, cited the high infection rate, which is being "accelerated by COVID-19 variants."

-Europe's biggest economy had begun easing restrictions before the latest infection wave.
-The authorities reopened schools in late February and some shops were allowed to resume business earlier this month.
+Europe's biggest economy had begun easing restrictions before the latest wave of infections.
+The authorities reopened schools in late February, and some shops were allowed to resume business earlier this month.

 The remaining curbs are set to last until the end of March.
 On Monday, Chancellor Angela Merkel is due to meet with state leaders to decide how to proceed.

-Head of the Chancellery Helge Braun appeared to downplay concerns of a further extension.
+The head of the Chancellery, Helge Braun, appeared to downplay concerns about a further extension.

-He wrote on Twitter later Sunday that the draft document had not come from the chancellor's office.
+He wrote on Twitter on Sunday that the draft document had not come from the chancellor's office.

-DPA said the lockdown extension plan was drafted by states led by the center-left SDP, a junior partner in Merkel's ruling coalition.
+DPA reported that the extension plan was drafted by states led by the center-left Social Democrats (SPD), the junior partners in Merkel's ruling coalition.

 "As long as testing and vaccinations aren't in full swing, we have to postpone planned openings and take another step back into the lockdown," she wrote.

-With the arrival of spring and the Easter holidays, the lockdown extension is unlikely to go down well with many Germans — growing weary from stay-at-home orders that have been in place since mid-November.
+With the arrival of spring and the Easter holidays, the lockdown extension is unlikely to go down well with many Germans — who are growing weary of stay-at-home orders that have been in place since mid-November.

 The draft paper does, however, offer some comfort as it moots the idea of allowing the public to take "low-contact vacations."
 People may be able to travel to apartments and vacation rentals or use caravans and mobile homes where social distancing rules can be maintained.